Vivvo/CitizenOne-Documentation/docs/source/Management/Application Management.rst

 .. image:: ../images/Management/applications/create.png
    :width: 500pt
-   :alt: Screen showing the name and Organization fields for creating an Application
+   :alt: Page showing the name and Organization fields for creating an Application
    :align: center

-Clicking "Cancel" will throw away any changes you made to the form, and you will be taken back to the Application listing screen.
+Clicking the [**Cancel**] button will not save any changes you made to the form, and you will be taken back to the Application listing page.

-Clicking "Save" will then attempt to make a new Application with your provided details.
+Clicking the [**Save**] button will then attempt to make a new Application with your provided details.

 Upon success, you will be shown two values: your Client ID and Client Secret.
-Ensure that you save your Client Secret somewhere secure, as you will not be able to see it again after leaving this screen.
+Ensure that you save your Client Secret somewhere secure, as you will not be able to see it again after leaving this page.

 .. image:: ../images/Management/applications/create-success.png
    :width: 500pt
    :alt:
    :align: center

-Clicking "Continue" will then take you to the new Applications's details page.
+Clicking the [**Continue**] button will then take you to the new Applications's details page.

 .. _viewing_an_application:

-Viewing an Applicaton
+Viewing an Application
 *********************

 When you click on or create an Application, you will be taken to a view with multiple tabs.